lgeurts/lgeurts.github.io/_posts/2024-11-04-linux-performance-observability-tools.md

 <img src="/assets/crisis-tools.png" width="654">

-Be sute to check out [Brendans](https://brendangregg.com/) blog for a galore of other diagrams and books!
+Be sure to check out [Brendans](https://brendangregg.com/) blog for a galore of other diagrams and books!